 - A strong grip can either be a double overhand, mixed grip, or hook grip.

-- Get into position with your chest up, shoulders back, hips down, and arms engaged.
+- Get into proper position with your chest up, shoulders back, hips down, and arms engaged.

 - Push through your feet while keeping your hips down during the first part of the movement.
 Once you reach the level of the knee, fire your hips forward as you drag the bar up your shins and onto your thighs.

-- Keep pulling your arms down to your sides which will help to keep the bar close and will engage the lats to ensure stability of the shoulder girdle throughout the lift.
+- Keep pulling your arms down to your sides which will help to keep the bar close and will engage the lats to ensure stability of the shoulder girdle throughout the deadlifts.

 - Reverse the movement back to the ground by first hinging at the hips until the bar is at the level of the knees and then simply bending the knees to get the bar back to the ground.